theappleman/lb-inst/readme.md

 Setup your environment
 ----

-You need OCaml 3.09 (or any later point release) and a few dependancies.
+You need OCaml 3.09 (or any later 3.09 point release) and a few dependancies.
 OCaml is notoriously bad at keeping backwards compatibility, so pay attention to version numbers.

+The exact numbers are in the rldev INSTALL file.

 As per usual, the standard procedure for installing each is:
 	./configure